-Americans Are Living Longer but Sicker Lives, 4.5 out of 5 based on 2 ratings
+Transcript: Americans Are Living Longer but Sicker Lives

 A disturbing analysis of mortality and morbidity was recently published in the Journal of Gerontology.
 Are we living longer?
 Yes.
 But are those extra healthy years?
 No, and it’s worse than that—we’re actually living fewer healthy years than we used to.

-That 20 year old in the 90s, though, would only live about 10 or 11 of those years with a serious disease, whereas closer to now it’s more like 12 or 13.
-So we live a year longer, but we come down with a serious disease like a stroke, cancer, or diabetes 2 years earlier.
-So it’s like one step forward, 2 steps back.
+That 20-year-old in the 90s, though, would only live about 10 or 11 of those years with a serious disease, whereas closer to now, it’s more like 12 or 13 with a serious disease.
+So we live a year longer, but we come down with a serious disease, like a stroke, cancer, or diabetes, two years earlier.
+So it’s like one step forward, two steps back.

 They also measured one’s ability to function.
-In the study you were considered disabled if you “couldn’t walk a quarter mile, couldn’t walk up 10 steps, couldn’t stand or sit for two hours without having to lie down, or couldn’t stand, bend, or kneel without using special equipment.”
-Using those criteria, we live one year longer, but in less than just one decade we now have more years with serious disease, and more years unable to function.
-So we’re living longer in sickness, not in health; a longer lifespan, but shorter healthspan.
+In the study you were considered disabled if you couldn’t walk a quarter mile, couldn’t walk up 10 steps, couldn’t stand or sit for two hours without having to lie down, or couldn’t stand, bend, or kneel without using special equipment.